The Reef 2050 WQIP review

 The targets are being reviewed based on the best available scientific and technical knowledge.
 The review will identify the required reductions in pollutant loads to maintain healthy coral and seagrass.
 The targets will be set at the catchment, regional and whole-of-Reef scales.

-The pesticide target is based on the concentrations required to protect 99 percent of aquatic species at the river mouth.
+The pesticide target is based on the concentrations required to protect 99% of aquatic species at the river mouth.
 This reflects the fact that impacts from pesticides are more related to concentrations than loads.

 Developing the spatial management prioritisation